thevolcanomanishere/scaling-rpc-reads/README.md

 5. **Bandwidth Efficiency**: SSE allows for efficient, unidirectional data streaming from server to clients, reducing overall bandwidth usage compared to polling or WebSocket solutions.

-6. **Reduced Client Complexity**: Clients don't need to implement blockchain connection logic or handle RPC call rate limiting, simplifying client-side code.

-7. **Enhanced Monitoring and Control**: Centralizing blockchain reads allows for better monitoring of data access patterns and the ability to implement rate limiting or access controls if needed.

-8. **Cost Reduction**: For blockchain networks that charge for RPC calls, this pattern can significantly reduce operational costs by minimizing the total number of calls made.

-9. **Improved Reliability**: The server can implement advanced error handling and retry mechanisms for blockchain interactions, providing a more reliable data stream to clients.

-10. **Flexibility for Future Enhancements**: This architecture allows for easy integration of additional features like data aggregation, formatting, or filtering at the server level, benefiting all connected clients.
+### When to Use Direct Blockchain Reads

+While this pattern is powerful for shared, frequently-updated data, there are scenarios where direct blockchain reads are still preferable:

+1. **User-Specific Data**: When clients need to read data specific to their account or transactions.
+2. **Infrequent Queries**: For data that is rarely accessed or doesn't change often.
+3. **Complex Queries**: Operations that require complex smart contract interactions or data aggregation from multiple sources.
+4. **Write Operations**: Any operation that needs to modify the blockchain state.
+5. **Privacy-Sensitive Information**: When the data being queried is sensitive and shouldn't be broadcast to all clients.

-By implementing this pattern, you can create more efficient, scalable, and cost-effective blockchain-based applications that provide real-time data to a large number of clients without overwhelming the blockchain network.
+By implementing this pattern for appropriate use cases, you can create more efficient, scalable, and cost-effective blockchain-based applications that provide real-time data to a large number of clients without overwhelming the blockchain network.

 ## Architecture Diagram